 Language and grammar

 Writing well is hard.
-You need to know when to capitalize, when to abbreviate, when to use "one" and "1" and "compliment" and "complement" (to say nothing of actually getting your point across using the appropriate voice and tone).
+You need to know when to capitalize, when to abbreviate, when to use "one" and "1" and "compliment" and "complement" (to say nothing of actually getting your point across using the appropriate ).
 We'll cover some especially hot topics in this section, but we have neither the space nor inclination to get down to brass tacks on every last thing.
 Consider this chapter more of a guide to our in-house style.
 Everything you learned in high school still applies.
 These are just some things that crop up often and merit a bit of extra attention.

 Have something to say.
 This may seem obvious, but it bears mentioning.
 Without something to say, you'll end up with sentences that sound meaningful but ultimately amount to nothing.
 Read widely, take notes, choose your points thoughtfully.
 Then start writing.